Eric Friedman: Early years

-It all started for Friedman when his teenage guitar hero Kenny Wayne Shepherd pulled him onstage for a jam session during his set at the Galaxy Theatre (Santa Ana, CA) in 1996.
-Shortly after he began playing in his own blues outfit called The Eric Friedman Band and was endorsed by Fender at the age of 13.
-Eric opened up for acts such as Buddy Guy, Jimmie Vaughan, and Jonny Lang.
+Friedman opened up for acts such as Buddy Guy, Jimmie Vaughan, and Jonny Lang.
 He had a developmental record deal with Steve Vai's label Favored Nations at 15.

 Submersed

-In 2000, Eric started a rock band called Blacsun that had demos produced by Brett Hestla (Virgos, Dark New Day).
-In the same year, he became the lead guitarist for the band Submersed.
-He performed on their debut album, In Due Time.
-Friedman left prior to the band's second album, Immortal Verses, which was released later that year before the band disbanded in 2008.
-He was also the guitarist for Daughters of Mara during this time, who also broke up in 2008.
-He then went on to play with former TNA Impact Wrestling star Christy Hemme along with former Submersed drummer, Garrett Whitlock.
+In 2000, Eric formed a rock band called Blacksun.
+The group had demos produced by Brett Hestla (Virgos, Dark New Day).
+Also that year, he became the lead guitarist for the band Submersed, playing on their debut album, In Due Time.
+Friedman quit the group before the second album, Immortal Verses, released later that year.
+The band broke up in 2008.
+During that period, he was the guitarist for Daughters of Mara.
+This group also broke up that year.
+He then went on to play with former TNA Impact Wrestling star Christy Hemme, and with Garrett Whitlock, formerly of Submersed.